Yelp/mrjob/docs/guides/emr-bootstrap-cookbook.rst

     runners:
       emr:
         bootstrap:
-        - sudo python2.7 -m pip install -r /local/path/of/requirements.txt#
+        - sudo pip-2.7 install -r /local/path/of/requirements.txt#

 Or a tarball: